Course-specific checks and clearances

 - Form 3 Student undertaking/declaration

 The NSW Health checks listed above are essential.
-If you delay in seeking your National Police Certificate, NSW Health may delay or reject your placement.
+If you delay in seeking your National Police Certificate, NSW Health may delay or reject your placement, which could affect your ability to progress in your degree.

-Please bring completed documents from the list above as well as your student card (or other photo ID) to your appointment.
+Please bring completed documents from the list above as well as your student card or other photo identification to your session.

 National Police Check Certificate